HerrMotz/bachelor-thesis/publication/main.typ

     Special thanks go to Patrick Stahl for his contributions to implementing UI features.
 Your technical skills enriched the practical aspects of this work.

-    This work owes its early public exposure to Clemens Beck.
+    I owe the programs early public exposure to Clemens Beck.
 Thank you for testing the early preview of the program in your seminar and for providing crucial support and manpower to accelerate its development.

     My deep gratitude goes to Clemens Beckstein and Johannes Mitschunas for their exceptional mentorship.
 Their wisdom, encouragement, and thoughtful feedback were instrumental in shaping this project and pushing it to its full potential.